-So it can safely be said that the Owl – being a bird associated with twilight – appears white in many of the old texts.
-The Owl of the Celts is almost always female, as well.
-The beautiful and Otherworldly Blodeuwedd, for example, was turned into an Owl for all time as punishment for the attempted murder of her husband.
-Other stories also speak of the great age of the Owl, or fear her as a messenger of death.
+So it can be summarized that the Owl of the Celts – being a bird associated with twilight – appears white in many of the old texts.
+It’s is almost always female, as well.
+The beautiful and Otherworldly Blodeuwedd, for example, was turned into an Owl as punishment for the attempted murder of her husband.
+Other stories speak of the great age of the Owl, or fear her as a messenger of death.
 Philip Carr Gomm points out that there’s a direct link between the Cailleach, the Celtic hag goddess, and the Owl, as well.

 [i] As told in the notes section of the Mabinogion.